arnaudblancher/ansible-role-apt_distupgrade/README.md

 arnaudblancher.apt_distupgrade
 ==============================

-Goal : Ansible role for upgrade debian/ubuntu, reboot then wait for ssh is up ugain
+Ansible role for upgrade debian/ubuntu, reboot then wait for ssh is up ugain

 Requirements
 ------------